ccoutant/gabi-stage/docsrc/elf/05-symtab.rst

     executable file or shared object.

 ``STV_INTERNAL``
-    The meaning of this visibility attribute may be defined by processor supplements to further constrain hidden symbols.
-A processor supplement’s definition should be such that generic tools can safely treat internal symbols as hidden.
+    The meaning of this visibility attribute may be defined by psABI supplements to further constrain hidden symbols.
+A psABI supplement’s definition should be such that generic tools can safely treat internal symbols as hidden.